-- WMATA's projected operational expenses increase by \$182.0 million, increasing all jurisdictional subsidies by a sum total of \$81.4 million over FY 2022.
-The City's contribution increases by \$9,516,431 or 22.1% to \$52,575,766.
-Of this increase, \$5.0 million is due to the removal of an FY 2022 CRRSAA credit.
+• WMATA's projected operational expenses increase by \$182.0 million, increasing all jurisdictional subsidies by a sum total \$81.4 million over FY 2022.
+The City's contribution increases by \$9,516,434 or 22.1% to \$52,575,769.
+Of this increase, \$5. million is due to the removal of an FY 2022 CRRSAA credit.
 The following legislative exclusions result in the overall increase in the City's contribution: the Juneteenth Holiday (\$3.2 million), WMSC safety mandates (\$3.4 million), Silver Line Phase 2 (\$40.8 million), and the opening of the Potomac Yard Metro Station (\$1.5 million).
 The General Fund portion of the City subsidy remains flat.
-The City's total contribution increase is funded entirely by an increase in the use of NVTC revenue, the use of which was reduced in FY 2022 as a result of federal pandemic assistance. - The DASH Fund, which includes TRIP grant, Miscellaneous and Advertising revenue, decreases by \$89,480 or 2.7% due to the loss of revenue associated with fares and charters, offset by the addition of grant funding from the TRIP grant and an increase in anticipated advertising revenue.
+The City's total contribution increase is funded entirely by an increase in the use of NVTC revenue, the use of which was reduced in FY 2022 as a result of federal pandemic assistance.
+The DASH Fund decreases by \$89,480 or 2.7% due to the loss of revenue associated with fares and charters, offset by the addition of grant funding from the TRIP grant and an increase in anticipated advertising revenue.
+0 se 2